MarkusSecundus/YoowzxCalc/README.md

 ### .NET library for processing of mathematical expressions developed with emphasis on performance and flexibility of use.
 \
 Parses expressions in infix notation, with support of recursion and user defined functions.
-Works by emitting CIL bytecode at runtime - capable of running natively on the VM and thus quickly - callable via delegate.
+Works by emitting CIL bytecode at runtime - capable of running natively on the VM - callable via delegate.
 Also includes a programmable calculator for terminal that serves as demo.

 &nbsp;